vemoreno/blog/_posts/2017-03-20-announcing-third-party-client-api-authorization.markdown

 The third party client has the sole responsibility of executing any of the available [OAuth flows](https://auth0.com/docs/api-auth/which-oauth-flow-to-use) in order to get valid access tokens for any APIs.

-**Note:** OAuth 2.0 supports different ways of retrieving an access token.

-Follow this flow below to identify which way best matches your use case.
+Follow the flow below to identify which method best matches your use case.

 ![OAuth 2.0 Grant flows](https://cdn.auth0.com/docs/media/articles/api-auth/oauth2-grants-flow.png)